-- a) Student(s) completed all liberal arts courses. - b) Student(s) completed all required social work courses with a grade of "B" in each course requiring a 3.0 GPA. - c) Students' Institutional GPA is 2.5 or above. - d) Student has completed the total 180 volunteer hours required in the following Social Work courses: - SOWK 2412: Introduction to Social Work (60 hours); - SOWK 3441: Social Work Practice I (60 hours); and - SOWK 3442: Social Work Practice II (60 hours) - e) Students' application is in compliance with program requirements, and includes the Recommendation for Field Placement form.
+- a) Student(s) completed all liberal arts courses. - b) Student(s) completed all required social work courses with a grade of "B" in each course requiring a 3.00 GPA. - c) Students' Institutional GPA is 2.50 or above. - d) Student has completed the total 180 volunteer hours required in the following Social Work courses: SOWK 2412: Introduction to Social Work (60 hours); SOWK 3441: Social Work Practice I (60 hours); and SOWK 3442: Social Work Practice II (60 hours) - e) Students' application is in compliance with program requirements, and includes the Recommendation for Field Placement form.

-The BSW Program Director will submit the Recommendation for Field Placement form to the BSW Field Coordinator by the end of the fourth (4th) week.
+The BSW Program Director will submit admission status on the Recommendation for Field Placement form via Tevera programming for electronic forms to the BSW Field Coordinator by the end of the fourth (4th) week.
 The BSW Program Director will also submit Title IV-E students' recommendation to the Title IV-E Coordinator.

-Students will be notified of their academic status and/or clearance for field placement via their ASU e-mail.
+Students will be notified of their academic status and/or clearance for field placement via their Tevera Account.
 The BSW Field Coordinator and, if appropriate, the Title IV-E Coordinator will contact students by the end of the fifth week of the semester for advisement by the BSW Field Coordinator regarding possible agency placements.